Department of Public Safety

 - A universal fleet card is attached to each vehicle key ring.
 This card is to be used only for the vehicle bearing the state license plate designated on the face of the card.
 A PIN or ID number and odometer reading will be required at the time of sale.
 The PIN is the last four digits of the license plate number (i.e., license plate number TSU0001 the pin is 0001).

 - The Wright Express card attached to the key ring may be used for fuel purchases only and may be used at all stations displaying the WRIGHT EXPRESS logo on their pumps.
 Over 90% of retail fueling locations accepts the WRIGHT EXPRESS CARD.
-Reimbursement approvals and arrangements must be made with Joyce Cook @ Public Safety, 660/785-4177 or firstname.lastname@example.org.
-A request for reimbursement form may be obtained from the Public Safety receptionist.
+Reimbursement approvals and arrangements must be made with the Department of Public Safety, 660-785-7400.
+A Request for Reimbursement Form may be obtained from the Public Safety receptionist.

 Truman State University, Department of Public Safety requires that all passengers be secured by seat belts.
 Drivers are to take reasonable action to ensure this is done.

 - Front seat occupants must be secured by a seat belt.

 - Seat belts are required for children 4-16 anywhere in the vehicle.